 The benefits of passive portfolio management include lower fees, reduced portfolio turnover, and reduced risk of underperforming the market.

-Investors should also consider key factors such as asset selection, asset allocation, rebalancing, and monitoring performance to ensure optimal portfolio management.
+Investors should consider factors such as asset selection, asset allocation, rebalancing, and monitoring performance when implementing a passive portfolio management strategy.

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.